Social Media for Scientists: What, Why, and How

 American Society of Plant Biologists

-Katie received her B.S. degree from the University of Florida in Horticultural Sciences with a specialization in Plant Molecular and Cellular Biology in 2014.
-She is currently finishing her Ph.D. degree at the University of Florida where she works to characterize and induce early flowering in citrus.
+Katie received her Master’s degree from the University of Florida in Horticultural Sciences with a specialization in Plant Breeding and Genetics.
 Katie is very passionate about science communication and began working with ASPB as a Digital Communications Intern in February 2018.
 In May 2019 she transitioned into a full-time position as Community Engagement Administrator for ASPB where she manages the Plantae community and works to develop new resources and to share information and opportunities with plant scientists.
 Katie is very active on Twitter as @ktlrogers and manages social media for @ASPB and @Plantae_org.

 This webinar is free is freely available thanks to the support of the American Society of Plant Biologists